 GeoOrbital’s Shark Tank Pitch

-GeoOrbital appeared on Shark Tank during season seven in 2017.
-They pitched their innovative invention and asked for $500,000 in exchange for 5% of the company.
+GeoOrbital appeared on Shark Tank during season seven in 2017, seeking $500,000 in exchange for 5% of the company.
 They already made $200,000 in sales around this time through their website.

 Their revenue and crowdfunding efforts were amazing considering how young the business was.
 Plus, the futuristic wheels immediately grabbed the interest of the Sharks, who tried it out first-hand.
+However, the celebrity investors were hesitant to invest into the product.

-In the end, none of them offered a deal, but Dakota and Michael didn’t leave empty-handed.
-They got two sales orders from Barbara and Kevin who liked the product but didn’t like the business.
+Mark Cuban raised concerns about how competitive the space is and the other Sharks believed it was too expensive.
+No one offered a deal, but Dakota and Michael didn’t leave empty-handed.
+They got two orders from Barbara and Kevin who liked the product but didn’t like the business.

 Sales After Shark Tank